Childhood Immunizations (Nova Scotia)

 What is the pneumococcal conjugate immunization?

-The pneumococcal conjugate immunization protects against a type of bacteria that is a common cause of ear infections.
+The pneumococcal conjugate immunization protects against a type of bacteria that is a common cause of ear infections and pneumonia.
 This type of bacteria can also cause more serious illnesses, such as meningitis and bacteremia (infection in the blood stream).
 Children are given this immunization at 2 months, 4 months, and 12 months of age.

 What is the MMRV immunization?